Community arts and culture

 The project is bringing together the National Park’s creative community to identify and develop activities that create a greater connection to our landscapes and foster a sense of place.
 Together, the creatives are building capacity and visibility and collaborating to deliver a programme of community arts projects.

 Art and culture play a huge part in how we understand the world.
 Creativity can make feelings and experiences visible, and help us understand and talk about issues, prompting collective action in response to the climate and nature crises.
 Through co-design and collaboration with creatives in the National Park this project is supporting a vibrant and visible creative sector, and a working group that is leading on finding opportunities for creatives across the National Park to connect, share their work, engage with communities and build a legacy beyond Cairngorms 2030.
-By developing activities that centre dùthchas, the deep-rooted connection between people and nature, the network will find creative ways to engage and connect with the broader public about the challenges we face, inspire action in response, as well as building public awareness and visibility of creatives throughout the National Park.
+This project includes developing work and activities that respond to Dùthchas, a Gaelic word which encompasses ideas of kinship, heritage and connections between nature, people and place.
+It is a word that has inspired the Park Authority’s five-year Cairngorms 2030 programme, which will put the power to tackle the nature and climate crisis in the hands of the people who live, visit and work in the National Park.

 Get in touch